guigolab/cls3-final-files-description/README.md

     -
     -

-(_target_, _spliced_, _sampleN_, _samplesMetadata_, _expression_, _artifact_), a new attribute _contained_anchTMs_, is also present which specifies the anchTMs contaiined within each chain.

-For the [master table GTF attributes](https://github.com/guigolab/gencode-cls-master-table?tab=readme-ov-file#attributes-specifics), the definition remains the same, while these attributes now specify the respective tags for all the anchTMs contained within the respective chain.

-An exception is the _endSupport_ attribute, wherein the highest support available from the contained anchTMs is selected for the respective chain.
-While for the _refCompare_ and _currentCompare_ attributes, the status of the merged chain against the specific Gencode reference annotations is recalculated (using GffCompare) and specified.

-The final refined "chain" master tables have the following artifact types included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.
+The final loci master tables have the following artifact types included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

-4. masterTable "intronChain" GTF
-5. loci GTF
-6. enhanced annotation GTF
-7. EBI final annotation for the paper